Montgomery, Powys: History

 The town was established around a Norman stone castle on a crag on the western edge of the Vale of Montgomery.
 The castle had been built in the early 13th century to control an important ford over the nearby River Severn and replaced an earlier motte and bailey fortification at Hen Domen, one mile away.
-An important supporter of King William I (the Conqueror), Roger de Montgomery, originally from Montgomery in the Pays d'Auge in Normandy, was given this part of the Welsh Marches by William and his name was given to the town surrounding the castle.
+An important supporter of King William I (the Conqueror), Roger de Montgomery, originally from Sainte-Foy-de-Montgommery in the Pays d'Auge in Normandy, was given this part of the Welsh Marches by William and his name was given to the town surrounding the castle.

 The Treaty of Montgomery was signed 29 September 1267 in Montgomeryshire.
 By this treaty King Henry III of England acknowledged Llywelyn ap Gruffudd as Prince of Wales.
 Montgomery was sacked at the beginning of the 15th century by the Welsh Prince Owain Glyndŵr.
 At that time, the castle and surrounding estates were held by the Mortimer family (the hereditary Earls of March) but they came into royal hands when the last Earl of March died in 1425.
 In 1485, King Richard III was defeated at the Battle of Bosworth and the Royal Estates, including Montgomery and its castle, passed into the hands of the new King, Henry VII, the first Tudor king, and a Welshman.
 The castle was then given to another powerful Welsh family, the Herberts.
 One of their descendants, religious poet George Herbert was born in Montgomery in 1593.

-During the Civil War, the castle was captured by Parliamentary forces and subsequently slighted (damaged) to remove its military threat.
+During the Civil War, the castle was captured by Parliamentary forces and subsequently slighted to remove its military threat.

 As a county town, Montgomery prospered, and its buildings give the small town its current character.

 In 1923 the Montgomeryshire County War Memorial was completed to commemorate fallen servicemen from Montgomeryshire.
 The memorial is on a hill about 1 km SW of the town.